streamanalyze/sa.documentation/procedural-functions/user-update-procedures.md

 # User update procedures

 It is possible to register user defined *user update procedures* for any function.
-The user update procedures are [procedural functions](#procedures) which are transparently invoked when update statements are executed for the function.
+The user update procedures are procedural functions that are transparently invoked when update statements are executed for the function.

 ```sql